noureldien2021/Serverless-REST-API-with-DynamoDB-and-API-Gateway/README.md

 3. **Requires IAM role permissions** to access the DynamoDB.

 #### Amazon DynamoDB
-1. Serves as a NoSQL database to store application data (To-Do items or customer records)
+1. Serves as a NoSQL database to store application data (To-Do items)
 2. In this project, DynamoDB is used to **store metadata** about uploaded images (e.g., filename, size, timestamp).

 #### AWS IAM